Anchorage Municipality Court Records

 - Visit the Nesbett Courthouse clerk's office or send a written request by mail.

-- Specify the exact document(s) needed and include the case number.
+- Specify the exact documents you need and include the case number.

 - Enclose payment for copy and certification fees.

-Certain civil records may contain sealed settlement agreements or redacted financial information.
-If a case has been sealed by court order, it will not appear in CourtView search results.
+Some civil records may contain sealed settlement agreements or redacted financial information.
+If a case has been sealed by court order, it won't appear in CourtView search results at all.

 Anchorage Municipality Family Court Records

 Family law cases in Anchorage — including divorce, child custody, child support, domestic violence protective orders, and paternity actions — are filed in the Anchorage Superior Court.
-Alaska does not have a separate family court; instead, the Superior Court exercises jurisdiction over all domestic relations matters.
+Alaska doesn't have a separate family court; the Superior Court handles all domestic relations matters.

 Divorce and Dissolution Records

-Divorce decrees and dissolution agreements are part of the public record and can be located through CourtView.
-To obtain a certified copy of a divorce decree:
+Divorce decrees and dissolution agreements are part of the public record and can be found through CourtView.
+To get a certified copy of a divorce decree:

-- Search CourtView by the names of either spouse or the case number.
+- Search CourtView using either spouse's name or the case number.

-- Note the case number from the search results.
+- Note the case number from the results.

 - Request a certified copy from the clerk's office at the Nesbett Courthouse or by mail.
 The fee is $5.00 plus $0.25 per page.

-For statistical verification of a divorce (date and location only), the Alaska Bureau of Vital Statistics also maintains an index.
-Contact information:
+For a statistical divorce verification — covering date and location only — the Alaska Bureau of Vital Statistics also maintains an index.
+You can reach them at:

 Alaska Bureau of Vital Statistics